basepair-tech/xml-blob/README.md

 ## Installation

-Xml Blob is available from JCenter.
+Xml Blob is available from JCenter as well as Github Packages
 ```
 repositories {
   jcenter()
 }

 dependencies {
-  implementation("tech.basepair:xml-blob:0.1.0")
+  implementation("tech.basepair:xml-blob:0.2.0")
 }
 ```